Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Discussion

 \section{Discussion}

 In this work, we presented a new composite DeepONet framework for learning operators with multifidelity data.
 The method uses a large set of inexpensive low-fidelity data and either a small amount of high-fidelity data or enforces physics on the system.
-In multiphysics and complex system problems it is common to have low order numerical solvers available, but attaining high order measurements or simulations is costly.
+In multiphysics and complex system problems it is common to have low-order numerical solvers available, but attaining high-order measurements or simulations is costly.
 This method allows for using both low- and high-fidelity data to achieve higher accuracy.
 When PDEs describing the system are known, the physics-informed multifidelity DeepONet allows for training with low-fidelity data and using a physics-informed DeepONet for the high-fidelity training.

 Many extensions of this work are possible to accommodate the data available for novel applications.
-For example, if a solver for the low-fidelity data is available, either through a surrogate model such as a DeepONet or through a numerical method, this solver can be incorporated instead of the low-fidelity subnetwork presented here.
-A discussion of this case is given in Appendix \ref{sec:noncomp}.
+For example, if a solver for the low-fidelity data is available, either through a surrogate model such as a DeepONet or through a numerical method, this solver can be incorporated instead of the low-fidelity subnetwork presented here, as in \cite{ahmed2023multifidelity}.
+A discussion of this case is given in \ref{sec:noncomp}.
 The multifidelity DeepONet framework can also be used to include more than two fidelities of data by incorporating additional fidelity data into the branch net for training.
 If partial knowledge of the physics is available, the loss function could be modified to enforce the incomplete physical model on the low-fidelity output, then correct the incomplete model with data-driven high-fidelity DeepONets.
 This case is particularly applicable in cases such as fluid modeling, where sparse but high-fidelity experimental data is available.
-Future extensions of this work include incorporating weighting schemes in the loss function to improve training, along the lines of \cite{wang2021improved}.
+Future extensions of this work include incorporating weighting schemes in the loss function to improve training, along the lines of \cite{mcclenny2020self, wang2021improved}.
+Currently, choosing the weights in the loss function can require some knowledge of the scales in the problem.
+This is not a problem unique to multifidelity DeepONet training, and is also an active area of research for single fidelity physics-informed DeepONets.